 Not enough people appreciate South Park.
 Your parents think it’s nothing more than a stupid show filled with crude humor, but they couldn’t be more wrong.
 Sure, there is no shortage of episodes that are just crass for the sake of being crass, but that does not define the show.
 South Park is a nuanced and complex examination of society.
 The best South Park episodes are the ones that take a microscope to humanity and expose it in an accurate and visceral manner.

 South Park is perhaps the most controversial show of its time.
 Controversy breeds discourse, which is something any healthy society needs.
 This list is an assessment of some of the best South Park satire on record.
 Here are the most notable times South Park nailed societal issues to a T and presented a real point.
+If you're looking for a similar series, check out more shows like South Park.
 Vote up the best examples of when South Park spoke truth.

 Terri Schiavo suffered a heart attack in 1990 that cut off oxygen to her brain and left her comatose.
 She had severe brain damage.
 After two months of unsuccessful rehab, she was diagnosed as being in a persistent vegetative state, which she remained in for 15 years until her death on March 31, 2005.
 One day before her passing, South Park aired the episode "Best Friends Forever," commenting on her case and the media circus surrounding it.